gopibabus/design-patterns/src/creational/factoryMethod/readme.md

 # Factory Method

 > **Factory Method** is a creational design pattern that provides an interface for creating objects in a super class, but allows subclasses to alter the type of objects that will be created.
+Also known as **Virtual Constructor**.

 * Objects returned by a factory Method are often referred as **Products**
 * SubClasses may return different types of products only if these products have a common base class or interface.